Rob Evans (footballer): Warrington Town

 After two months without a club, Rob signed for Northern Premier League side Warrington Town, along former Wrexham teammate David Raven.
 Despite the Welshman being offered a new deal to remain at Cantilever Park, he announced in May on Twitter that his time at the club had come to an end.

 Curzon Ashton

 Robbie signed for Conference North side Curzon Ashton in May 2019.

 Alfreton Town

 In June 2021, Evans joined Alfreton Town after two seasons with Curzon Ashton.

 AFC Telford United

 On 10 March 2022, Evans joined National League North side AFC Telford United on a deal until the end of the 2021–22 season.

+In summer 2026 he moved to Brickfield Rangers.

 Coaching career

-On 26 July 2018 Wrexham A.F.C. announced the signing of Evans, as Coach at Glyndwr Wrexham Football Academy.
+On 26 July 2018 Wrexham announced the signing of Evans, as Coach at Glyndwr Wrexham Football Academy.